 If you or someone you know struggles to manage your drinking or drug use, call 888-448-0302 to connect with a recovery specialist.
 The confidential phone line is open 24/7.
 Learn more about addiction recovery services, the cost of treatment or the admissions process.

-Click here to see a full list of addiction treatment centers near you.
+Click here to see a full list of Landmark Recovery locations and addiction treatment centers near you.

 Choose Recovery Over Addiction